The Dispute Resolution Review: Sweden

 Outlook and conclusions

-A general current trend that is expected to continue in the coming years is the strive for ever more efficient legal proceedings.
+A general trend that has been ongoing for a few years and is expected to continue is the striving for ever-more efficient legal proceedings.
 This relates both to court proceedings and arbitral proceedings.
 The introduction of the general requirement for leave to appeal in the Court of Appeal is one example of this trend.
-The courts' obligation to set a timetable for the proceedings at an early stage of the preparation phase is another example.
-Along the same lines, the modernisation of the Swedish Arbitration Act has as one of its main purposes to enhance the efficiency of arbitral proceedings.
-Facilitating multiparty arbitrations is one example of trying to achive this; shortening the time period for challenges is another.
+The courts' obligation to set a timetable for proceedings at an early stage of the preparation phase is another example.
+Along the same lines, the modernisation of the Swedish Arbitration Act has as one of its main purposes the enhancement of the efficiency of arbitral proceedings.
+Facilitating multiparty arbitrations is one example of trying to achieve this; shortening the time period for challenges is another.
+The SCC Express that was launched in 2021 is the latest example of the efforts to find new efficient ways to solve commercial disputes.

 Another focus in recent years has been digitalisation and the acknowledgement that the legal system must adapt to a new digital environment.
 In Swedish courts, submissions in commercial disputes are generally filed digitally and communications between the courts and parties are normally made by electronic means.
-In 2019, the SCC launched the SCC Platform, which is a secure digital platform for communication, planning and file sharing between the parties and their counsel, the arbitral tribunal and the SCC.14 This digital platform further strengthens the SCC and Sweden as a modern hub for resolving commercial disputes through arbitration.
+In 2019, the SCC launched the SCC Platform, which is a secure digital platform for communication, planning and file sharing between parties and their counsel, the arbitral tribunal and the SCC.16 This digital platform further strengthens the SCC and Sweden's position as a modern hub for resolving commercial disputes through arbitration.

 1 Cecilia Möller Norsted is a partner and Mattias Lindner is an associate at Advokatfirman Vinge KB.